c9s/r3/README.md

 ### The Route Paths Of Benchmark

-The route path generator is from <https://github.com/stevegraham/rails/pull/1>:
+The R3Route path generator is from <https://github.com/stevegraham/rails/pull/1>:

 ```ruby
 #!/usr/bin/env ruby